A lot or a little?

 What parents need to know

-Parents need to know that this Star Trek series is by far the most violent entry in the franchise.
+Parents need to know that this Star Trek: Deep Space Nine is by far the most violent entry in the franchise.
 One alien race was enslaved and forced into concentration camps, while another has been genetically engineered to become the perfect fighting machine (their masters take over a portion of the galaxy and prove to be brutal dictators).
 A secret faction within the Federation engages in biological warfare.
-Later seasons focus on an all-out war against the Dominon, which costs billions of lives and features several battle scenes involving hundreds of starships.
+Later seasons focus on an all-out war against the Dominion, which costs billions of lives and features several battle scenes involving hundreds of starships.
+There are more sexual situations and innuendos than in other Star Trek series, but there's never any nudity, and language is not an issue.

 What's the story?